 This review covers the new SMSL SH-6 which is an affordable desktop solid-state headphone amplifier capable of up to 2.6W of output power.
 It is priced at $119.99.

-Disclaimer: The SMSL SH-6 amplifier sent to us is a sample in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank Shenzhen Audio and SMSL for giving us this opportunity.

 To read more about SMSL products that we have featured on Headfonics click here.